Technology transfer for climate resilient flood management in Vrbas River Basin

-BiH is significantly exposed to the threats of climate change, but has very limited capacity to address and adapt to its negative impacts, in particular the frequency and magnitude of floods from its major rivers which have tripled in frequency in the last decade.
+Bosni and Herzegovina is significantly exposed to the threats of climate change, but has very limited capacity to address and adapt to its negative impacts, in particular the frequency and magnitude of floods from its major rivers which have tripled in frequency in the last decade.
 The negative impacts of climate change particularly affect the vulnerable groups within the basin and key sectors such as agriculture and energy (hydropower).
-Vrbas River basin is characterized by a large rural population comprised of the poorest and most vulnerable communities in BiH, including war returnees and displaced people, with high exposure to flooding and its devastating impacts.
+Vrbas River Basin (VRB) is characterized by a large rural population comprised of the poorest and most vulnerable communities in BiH, including war returnees and displaced people, with high exposure to flooding and its devastating impacts.

 The Project “Technology transfer for climate resilient flood management in Vrbas River Basin” will enable the government of BiH and communities of the Vrbas basin to adapt to flood risk through the transfer of adaptation technologies for climate resilient flood management and embark on climate resilient economic activities.

 Working closely with state, entity and local governments and institutions the project will enable strategic management of flood risk through the legislative and policy framework and appropriate sectoral policies and plans that incorporate climate change considerations.
 In order to develop institutional and local capacities in Flood Risk Management (FRM) the project aims to:

 - Upgrade and rehabilitate of the hydrometric monitoring network,

 - Develop flood risks and flood hazard maps for the VRB,

 - Develop Flood Risk Management plan (FRM) for Vrbas River Basin (VRB),

 - Develop a flood forecasting system and early warning system,

 - Develop emergency response plans, and provide trainings in flood-specific civil protection,